ssuppe/sticky_widgets/docs/README.txt

 	* Fixed some permissions problems with updating widgets for other users (such as when you are visiting their profile and they need to update according to Sticky widgets).

+0.6.3 : 25 Jan 2009 :
+	* Accepts many of Diego Andrés Ramírez Aragón's re-org modifications (thanks!) and also kept his (currently non-functioning) GUI in for SW settings defaults.
+This is non-functioning until we come up with a way to copy the SW's defaults over to the user's widgets as they are created.